 The proceeds of a loan (often for a remortgage) are provided to someone who does not have an interest in the property concerned, or does not him or herself exist.
 Fictitious sales of property take place to raise finance for a non-existent buyer, who is connected to or who is the ‘seller', often many times at increasing loan values, the profit being the product of the fraud.

 The Transfer of Money.

-In addition to Fraud Act charges which might arise the transference of money pursuant to a dishonest misstatement, may also give rise to money laundering offences.
-A lawyer or other professional involved in this part of the transaction may be prosecuted for money laundering offences under the
+In addition to Fraud Act charges which might arise, the transference of money pursuant to a dishonest misstatement may also give rise to money laundering offences.
+A lawyer or other professional involved in this part of the transaction may be prosecuted for money laundering offences under the Proceeds of Crime Act.

 The second category above often relates to large scale so-called ‘mortgage fraud rings'.
 Prosecutions involving this type of case usually result in several different defendants being charged as part of a conspiracy, which means being part of a plan with other people to commit an offence or offences.